crunnells/Selfie/readme.txt

 == Description ==

-Selfie is a photo-focused theme for phone photographers to showcase their latest shots.
+No Filter is a photo-focused theme for phone photographers to showcase their latest shots.

 == Installation ==